Q: Why is joining a team beneficial?

 Q: What ages do we accept on the team?

 A: We only accept proficient riders, so if your child is still learning to ride a bike, you may want to give your local rec center a call.
-We accept road and cyclocross riders as young as 8 and track riders at age 11.
+We accept road and cyclocross riders as young as 8.

 Q: Can I check out your program before I join?